 Authorized Users

-When you wish to add additional authorized users to your account, the Chase Sapphire Preferred requires no additional fees to do so; however, the Chase Sapphire Reserve charges a fee of $75 per authorized user added.
-There are no bonus points for both cards when adding authorized users, but the only notable benefit that you get is the additional points you earn when they use their cards for spending.
+When you wish to add additional authorized users to your account, the Chase Sapphire Preferred requires no additional fees to do so; however, the Chase Sapphire Reserve charges a fee of $75 per authorized user.
+There are no bonus points when adding an authorized user, but the only notable benefit that you get is the additional points you earn when they use their cards for spending.

-Of the two, however, the Chase Sapphire Reserve does offer an added benefit of a Priority Pass Select Card for every authorized user, which gives access to an independent program offering free access to over 1000 lounge locations worldwide across 500 cities.
+Of the two, however, the Chase Sapphire Reserve does offer an added benefit of a Priority Pass Select Card for every authorized user, which gives access to an independent program offering the same exact lounge access as the primary member.

 Winner for this round: It’s a tie!